 The next image shows a red oak log from a property off Nakoma that Jeff is milling into slabs.
 This tree was a perfect specimen with no structural issues whatsoever, but it died a quick death due to oak wilt.
 While it is sad to see perfect trees die quickly without warning, I am glad to see salvaged pieces put to good use.
 While writing this I returned to the yard and found Jeff and the gang milling the logs.
 They managed to get 15 gigantic slabs from the trunk.
 They were 12' long, 3-4' wide and 3.5" thick.
 Lumber this large can easy become a handsome dinner or banquet table for a very large dining room!

 The stack of lumber below is another project we worked on with Jeff on the outskirts of Fitchburg.
 My daughter couldn't resist being in the photo, she is on top of a stack of oak and walnut boards.
 The client had a couple standing dead trees and a couple other walnuts that he wanted to thin out.
-We were able to do all the removals on a Thursday and by Saturday night, Jeff had it all milled and ready for drying.
+We were able to do all the removals on a Thursday and by Saturday night, all the lumber was milled and ready for drying.
 We are not always this efficient and timely, but sometimes the stars align.

 Lastly, pictured below is a stately white oak that perished in the Monroe Street neighborhood.
 Garrett is in the tree making the final cut to get the tree to a safe height to fell.
 Once on the ground, we could see the trunk base had a little rot, but nothing too bad considering the log was around 40" wide at the base and over 20' long!
 This seemed like another excellent candidate for salvage and we were able to get a number of large, healthy planks of wood out of this tree.